 Number of Figures Allowed

-Beginning January 2019 (January/February issue), each published paper will be allowed up to 6 tables and/or figures (any combination of tables or figures adding to 6) at no additional cost.
+Each published paper is allowed up to 6 tables and/or figures (any combination of tables or figures adding to 6) at no additional cost.
 Because an increasing number of authors have requested to include additional figures beyond the number allotted in these guidelines, we have instituted an additional fee to cover the costs of editing and typesetting figures.
 To peruse fees, click here.

 Insert each table, double-spaced, on a separate page.
 Number tables consecutively in the order of their first citation in the text and supply a brief but stand alone title for each.
 Be sure each table is cited in text and note where the table should be placed.
 Do not use internal horizontal and vertical lines to create tables, you must use the table function in Word to create the table.
 Use Note section to explain all abbreviations or data descriptions used in each table in alphabetical sequence: a, b, c, d, e, etc. Do not use superscripted numbers (1, 2, 3, etc), symbols or asterisks to identify items in the table.
 Asterisks are only use to identify p values.
 If you use data from another published or unpublished source, obtain permission and acknowledge it fully.

 Tables should be on separate pages and appear at the end of the manuscript after the references.
 Each portrait table width should not exceed 7 inches (18 cm) or 8 columns using 12-point Times New Roman font.
 Each landscape table width should not exceed 9 inches (23 cm) or 10 columns using 12-point Times New Roman font.
 Do not embed titles into the table.
 Do not submit images of tables in TIFF, PNG, JPEG or PDF formats.
 Use the Table function in Word to create the table.
 If unsure the table is acceptable, please e-mail the journal offices and send the proposed table for review prior to submission.